merenlab/merenlab.org/data/micr-obs-future/index.md

 SRR5965623
 ```

-#### Prep the download
+#### Prepare the download

-To create it, we will utilize what we did on metadata curation in [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main), part of which was the creation of the `SRA_accession_list.tx` artifacts for each project.
+The `SRA_accession_list.txt` were created as part of our work in the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repositories.

 For the different projects, they are called:
 ```